dlaehnemann/TutMinicondaSnakemake/README.md

-# A quick introduction into ggplot2, with ioslides produced from Rmarkdown
+# A quick hands-on tutorial into software package management with Miniconda and workflow management with Snakemake, with ioslides produced from Rmarkdown

 ## Looking at the slides